AlexRogalskiy/chaostoolkit-samples/service-down-not-visible-to-users/README.md

 # "Service Down Not Visible To Users" Sample Chaos Experiment

-This sample experiment demonstrates a simple learning loop where the `before` conditions are such that the services don't use circuit breakers and sonundesirable failures will be exposed, and the `after` conditions are such that same experiment will now not raise the same concerns once something like a circuit breaker has been introduced.
+This sample experiment demonstrates a simple learning loop where the `before` conditions are such that the services don't use circuit breakers and so nundesirable weaknesses will be exposed, and the `after` conditions are such that same experiment will now not raise the same concerns once something like a circuit breaker has been introduced.

 More will be coming soon how Chaos Experiments help you achieve double-loop learning in the main Chaos Toolkit documentation.